dammy-idowu/Streamlit-App-deployment/README.md

 Code for streamlit application can be found in `streamlit_app` in directory

-Code for data wrangling and model selection can be found in `Disease Diagnosis using Patient-Reported Symptoms` in directory
+Code for data wrangling and modelling can be found in `Disease Diagnosis using Patient-Reported Symptoms` in directory